tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 The Response MUST include the following three components:

-1. Value is the returned result for the Test, i.e. numeric for measures, a controlled vocabulary consisting of exactly COMPLIANT or NOT_COMPLIANT for Validations, NOT_ISSUE, POTENTIAL_ISSUE or ISSUE for Issues, either a numeric value or a controlled vocabulary consisting of COMPLETE or NOT_COMPLETE for Measures, and a data structure (e.g., a list of key value pairs) for proposed changes for Amendments.
+1. Response.result is the returned result for the Test, i.e. numeric for measures, a controlled vocabulary consisting of exactly COMPLIANT or NOT_COMPLIANT for Validations, NOT_ISSUE, POTENTIAL_ISSUE or ISSUE for Issues, either a numeric value or a controlled vocabulary consisting of COMPLETE or NOT_COMPLETE for Measures, and a data structure (e.g., a list of key value pairs) for proposed changes for Amendments.

-2. Status provides a controlled vocabulary, metadata concerning the success, failure, or problems with the Test.
+2. Response.status provides a controlled vocabulary, metadata concerning the success, failure, or problems with the Test.
 The Status also serves as a link to information about warning type values and where in the future, probabilistic assertions about the likeliness of the value could be made.

-3. The Remark supplies human-readable text describing reasons for the Test result output.
+3. The Response.omment supplies human-readable text describing reasons for the Test result output.

 An Amendment may propose a change to an exisiting Darwin Core value or a set of Darwin Core terms or fill in a missing value.
 Amendments are intended to improve one or more components of the quality of the record.
 The Response.result from an Amendment MUST always be treated as a proposal for a change, and MUST NOT be blindly applied to a database or record when a data quality report is used for Quality Control of an existing record.
 Consumers of Data Quality Reports under Quality Assurance uses MAY choose to accept all proposed amendments as part of a pipeline in preparing data for an analysis.
 The Framework also supports changes to procedures but we have not framed any such Tests in this form.